nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

-The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the location book to that state.
+The `redo` command does the opposite — it calls `Model#redoClientBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the location book to that state.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest location book state, then there are no undone AddressBook states to restore.
-The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `ClientBookStateList.size() - 1`, pointing to the latest location book state, then there are no undone ClientBook states to restore.
+The `redo` command uses `Model#canRedoClientBook()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the location book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
-Thus, the `addressBookStateList` remains unchanged.
+Commands that do not modify the location book, such as `list`, will usually not call `Model#commitClientBook()`, `Model#undoClientBook()` or `Model#redoClientBook()`.
+Thus, the `ClientBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
-The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all location book states after the `currentStatePointer` will be purged.
+The user executes `clear`, which calls `Model#commitClientBook()`.
+Since the `currentStatePointer` is not pointing at the end of the `ClientBookStateList`, all location book states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)